Morph (X-Men: The Animated Series and X-Men '97 character): Relationship with Wolverine

 Screenshot from "Fire Made Flesh" depicting Morph looking suggestively at an apparition of Wolverine taking a shower.
 This scene sparked a discussion over Morph's relationship with Wolverine and has been cited regarding their romantic feelings for him.

 Prior to the premiere of X-Men '97, stated that Morph would have an "interesting buddy relationship with Wolverine" throughout the series.
 Following release of the third episode, "Fire Made Flesh", Whitbrook speculated that Morph's feelings for Wolverine were non-platonic.
-When Madelyne, as the Goblin Queen under Sinister's influence, causes the X-Men to experience various hallucinations, Morph sees Wolverine naked in the showers and playfully asks if he wants company.
+When Madelyne Pryor, as the Goblin Queen under Sinister's influence, causes the X-Men to experience various hallucinations, Morph sees Wolverine naked in the showers and playfully asks if he wants company.

 After the season 1 finale, DeMayo confirmed Morph's feelings for Wolverine are romantic.
 By assuming Jean's form, Morph is able to safely express feelings for Wolverine without fear of rejection; DeMayo also clarified that Morph still has not fully admitted their feelings for Wolverine.
 According to DeMayo, Morph was always intended to have romantic feelings for Wolverine, as indicated in the show bible.

 Karliak has stated that while he does want Morph to get a significant other as X-Men '97 progresses, he is against the character starting a relationship with Wolverine.
 Regarding this opposition, Karliak finds the trope of a queer individual being in love with a straight person overused, preferring for Morph and Wolverine to remain best friends.